LouisaBarrett/weathertalk/README.md

 * index.html
 * style.css
+* reset.css _(note: we're using a reset file to have a bit more control over our styles)_
 * script.js

 Once you've created you working files, go ahead and add the following HTML to your `index.html` file: